Complications of Hepatitis C

 Liver cancer is a fatal condition.

-The factors which could aggravate and influence early development of liver inflammation, cirrhosis, and cancer, are:
+The factors that could aggravate and influence the early development of liver inflammation, cirrhosis, and cancer are:

 (1.)
 Alcohol (2.)
 Smoking (3.)
 Liver toxic drugs (4.)
 Exposure to chemicals (5.)
 Stressful lifestyle (6.)
 Hepatitis B infection (7.)
 Hereditary tendency to cirrhosis or cancer